 |Temperature (oC)||Time (h)||Pressure (Pa)|

 03. Laser surface treatment technology

-(3) High energy density and short processing time.
+(3) It features high energy density and a fast processing time.

 2. Laser surface treatment equipment

 Laser Surface Treatment Equipment comprises:

 - A laser